 Quick statistics on unlicensed drivers:

-• On average, unlicensed vehicle drivers are involved in 5 percent of fatal crashes and unlicensed motorcyclists are involved in 30 per cent.
+• On average, unlicensed vehicle drivers are involved in 5 percent of fatal crashes in Australia.

 • Up to 70 per cent of unlicensed motorists (either due to disqualification or never holding a licence) drive semi-regularly and have a greater risk of being involved in road accidents than licensed drivers.